jerry-lu-9999/EventGroup/README.md

 ## Branches

 Main:           The branch that I'm currently working on.
-This branch has incorporated CoreData model, but I've met a lot of difficulties when using CoreData and Codable together.
-For example, when setting event entity to be transformable, I met issue with NSSecureCoding because I use NSSecureUnarchieveFromData transformer, an area that I'm not familiar with

-Production: Fully runnable.
-However, it does not have persistance across app launches.
+Production: Fully runnable and up to requirement

 **NOTE**: When testing, please use production branch.

-I will continue to debug and push to the main branch.
+## How to run

+Simpily clone the repo from Github.
+All the pods should be there.
+Run the **xcworkspace** instead of **xcproj** since I'm using Cocoapods.

 ## Current Issues